RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 This has the additional advantage that you can leverage liquid filter like `strip_html | truncate : 120 ` (on the server side!) to clean up and cut down potentially large information.

-One of my goal was to having a search box on every page, so the Controller was enhanced that the `$scope .searchText = ''` can now be passed in via querystring as well.
+One goal was to having a search box on every page.
+The Controller was enhanced so that the `$scope .searchText = ''` can now be passed in via querystring as well.

 BTW: You can give it a try on all blog pages, to see it in action.